davewsmith/nginx-uwsgi-flask-starter/README.md

 This is unwarrantied, use-at-your-own-risk-ware.
 Pull requests that fix egregious problems are welcome;
 feature PRs may be ignored.
-And yeah, `gunicorn` is a viable alternative to `uwsgi`, but don't use it for reasons.
+And yeah, `gunicorn` is a viable alternative to `uwsgi`.
+I don't use it for reasons that might not be your reasons.